-The STEM Nation Award was developed by Education Scotland to celebrate, promote and build on effective practice in STEM education within and across sectors.
-All early learning and childcare settings, primary schools and secondary schools are eligible to apply for the STEM Nation Award.
+The STEM Nation Award has been developed by Education Scotland to celebrate, promote and build on effective practice in STEM education within and across sectors.
+All early learning and childcare (ELC) settings, primary schools, secondary schools and providers of community learning and development (CLD) are eligible to apply for the STEM Nation Award.
 Settings may apply for an individual element or any combination of elements.
-Settings which achieve all five elements within a three year period will be eligible for the full STEM Nation Award.
+Settings which achieve all five elements within a three year period will be eligible for the full STEM Nation Award after successfully completing a validation conversation.

 The STEM Nation Award consists of five elements: